LGBTQ+ Students Abroad

-All students, regardless of their sexual orientation or gender identity, should consider making study abroad a part of their degree program and most importantly, as a tool for the development of their identity and self-acceptance.
-Studying abroad can be a great time to learn about sexuality in different cultural contexts, gain perspective on sexual orientation in the United States, and forge connections across cultural barriers.
+Students of all sexual orientations and genders, should consider making study abroad a part of their degree program and consider it as a tool for developing their identity.
+Studying abroad can be a great time to learn about sexuality in different cultural contexts, gain perspective on sexual orientation in the United States, and forge connections across cultures.
 It is important to realize that in many of the countries where students study, issues related to sexual orientation and gender may be different from those in the United States.
-While some countries are very accepting of LGBTQ people, others are intolerant.
+While some countries are very accepting of LGBTQ+ people, others may have more intolerant perspectives.

 Tips to Prepare for Study Abroad